 This repository of biographical information stands as a testament and tribute to the remarkable lives of those prodigious human beings featured herein.

-You are not witnessing exploitation as the majority of these peerless people chose to display their god-given assets in an effort to better their lives.
+You are not witnessing exploitation.
+The majority of these peerless people chose to display their god-given assets in an effort to better their lives.
 In fact exploitation was a rather rare thing in the history of human exhibition.
-When it did occur, these very special individuals carried themselves with a dignity that few average people could muster.
+When exploitation did occur, these very special individuals carried themselves with a dignity that very few “normal” folks could muster.

 Many of these freaks found fortune, love, family and fame during their lives due to people like you – the inquisitive and curious.
 Together, you would gather into a great hall, royal court, tent or storefront to witness these extraordinary men and women in all their splendor.

 You would not gather just to stare with mouth agape as the common misconception denotes.
 These exhibitions were instead enlightening and educational experiences filled with questions, answers and personal interactions.

 I try my best to carry on that tradition of edification by researching, preserving and recording the true stories of these triumphant human beings and by passing that accumulated knowledge unto you.

 You will note that herein human marvel often replaces much of the common vernacular attributed to people of unique physical attributes.
 In earlier times monstrosity was used prolifically to describe anomalous human beings.
 The word sounds harsh until you realize that the Latin root monstrum is a synonym for miracle.